The Islamic Society of East Bay (ISEB) in Fremont has contracted with a nearby funeral home to provide the following:

 For unnatural death, work with the local coroner’s office and;

 For any questions or details about the funeral process and the body washing process (or to volunteer to help perform ghusl on bodies in the East Bay), please get in touch with these individuals at ISEB:

-In the event of a Muslim’s death in the San Francisco Bay Area, please contact Imam Siraj Desai at 510-943-9600.
-Imam Siraj is affiliated with the Islamic Society of East Bay (ISEB), which provides funeral services and arrangements.
+In the event of a Muslim’s death in the San Francisco Bay Area, please get in touch with Imam Siraj Desai at (510) 943-9600.
+Imam Siraj is affiliated with the Islamic Society of East Bay (ISEB), which provides funeral services and arrangements in the East Bay.

-- Obtain required legal documents to allow for the burial of the deceased
+Obtain the required legal documents to allow for the burial of the deceased

 The cost for an adult burial in the Bay Area is about $7,500:

-- Hearse transport within the Bay Area (based on mileage to retrieve the body) to bring body to ISEB and later to Five Pillars Cemetery, a burial permit and a death certificate: $1,800 – $2,500 (Khan Funeral Home)
+Hearse transport within the Bay Area (based on mileage to retrieve the body) to bring the body to ISEB and later to Five Pillars Cemetery, a burial permit, and a death certificate: $1,800 – $2,500 (Khan Funeral Home)

-- Is there a maximum or minimum number of sisters who can perform the ghussul?
+Is there a maximum or minimum number of sisters who can perform the ghusul (washing)?

-No, there is no such thing as maximum or minimum requirements, but ISEB management has rules to have only five family members and four experienced women from ISEB, in which, one would be a new trainee.
-The reason they have four participants from ISEB is because the body is kept in the freezer and the body may be heavy and they need to lift the body up if they are not using the machine.
+No, there is no such thing as maximum or minimum requirements, but ISEB management has rules to have only five family members and four experienced women from ISEB, in which one would be a new trainee.
+They have four participants from ISEB because the body is kept in the freezer, and the body may be heavy, and they need to lift the body if they are not using the machine.
 Most of the family members that come are in grief and mourning and cannot always lift the body.
-They normally can do the ghussul, but emotionally lifting may be too difficult.
+They usually can do the ghusl, but emotionally lifting may be too difficult.
 Also, the room is too small according to the radius.

 Does a body need to be picked up by only mahram men from the freezer?